A time-like window into tensionless worldsheets: Preliminaries: a quick tour to the basics

 \subsection{Tensionless strings and their worldsheet theory}

-There are two distinct but consistent approaches for formulating tensionless string theory from its tensile counterpart.
+In this section, we discuss two widely adopted and well-established approaches for formulating tensionless string theory from its tensile counterpart.
 The first approach, as outlined in \cite{Isberg:1993av}, involves constructing the action and formulating the tensionless theory from first principles, providing an \textit{intrinsic look at tensionless strings}.
 The second approach, known as the limiting approach \cite{Bagchi:2013bga,Bagchi:2015nca}, involves taking the appropriate limit on worldsheet coordinates derived from the tensile closed string theory.
 This limiting process, referred to as \textit{worldsheet contraction}, results in the so-called ``ultra-relativistic limit'' or ``Carrollian limit'' \cite{Duval:2014lpa}, where the worldsheet speed of light tends to zero.
 Our goal is to briefly revisit both approaches to access their mutual integrity, which will essentially lead us to re-derive the Bogoliubov transformations between the tensionless operators and their tensile counterparts within the context of the inertial Minkowski worldsheet of closed strings.

 Revisiting the theory of a tensile worldsheet propagating in a Minkowski target space, one can observe that the action \eqref{MW1} becomes ill-defined when tension $\mathcal{T}$ of fundamental strings vanishes.
 However, as demonstrated in \cite{Isberg:1993av}, there is a systemic treatment to construct an intrinsic action describing the tensionless string worldsheets,